bob01/etx-templates/README.md

 - new model
 - name it, give it an image and maybe labels
 - bind or assign a receiver ID if using model match
-- set the 3 global variables for rx and batt warnings (or not)
+- customize switch assignments, battery warnings etc (or not)
 - GO FLY

+No need to know what an input, mixer, logical switch, special function or global variable is ... unless you want to...

 ### Requirements / dependencies